Brisbane Lions: 2024

 The Lions had a rough start to the 2024 season, starting 2–5 and suffering multiple season-ending injuries to best-23 players, and sitting in 13th by the conclusion of Round 13.
 However, the Lions would rally post-bye, at one stage stringing together a nine-game win streak and sitting as high as second on the ladder.
-The Lions would eventually finish fifth on the ladder with a home and away record of 14–8–1, qualifying for finals for the sixth successive season and locking in a home Elimination Final at the Gabba against Carlton, who they defeated 14.15.(99) to 11.5.(71) to progress to the second week of finals, where they met Greater Western Sydney in an away Semi-Final.
+The Lions would eventually finish fifth on the ladder with a home and away record of 14–8–1, qualifying for finals for the sixth successive season and locking in a home Elimination Final at the Gabba against Carlton.
+After being up 60-0 in the second quarter, the Lions coasted home to a winning margin of 14.15.(99) to 11.5.(71) to progress to the second week of finals, where they met Greater Western Sydney in an away Semi-Final.

 The Lions made history against the Giants in the Semi-Final, after trailing by as much as 44 points midway through the third quarter and still managing to prevail, defeating the Giants 15.15.
 (105) to 15.10.
 (100) to record one of the biggest finals comebacks of all time.
 Their victory meant that they progressed to their fourth Preliminary Final under Fagan, facing Geelong in a Preliminary Final at the MCG.
 The Lions came back from a 25-point deficit to defeat the Cats 14.11.
 (95) to 12.13.
 (85) to progress to their second straight Grand Final under Fagan.